dgiese/dustcloud/UPDATE-howto.md

 ## Update
 1. Put vacuum robot in unprovisioned mode (press WiFi button)
-1. Connect to open WiFi
+1. Connect to open WiFi of the robot(rockrobo-XXXX)
 	* Do not connect to any other network (e.g. LAN)
 1. > mirobo discover --handshake true
 1. > mirobo --ip=192.168.8.1 --token=#Token_from_above# status